wakatime/vim-wakatime/README.md

 4. Use Vim and your time will automatically be tracked for you.

-5. Visit https://wakati.me see your logged time.
+5. Visit https://wakati.me to see your logged time.

 Screen Shots